Submarine sandwich: Grinder

-A common term in New England, especially Connecticut and Western Massachusetts, is grinder, but its origin has several possibilities.
-One theory has the name coming from Italian-American slang for a dock worker, among whom the sandwich was popular.
+A common term in New England, especially Connecticut, Massachusetts, and Rhode Island is grinder; its origin has several possibilities.
+One theory says it is derived from Italian-American slang for a dock worker, among whom the sandwich was popular.
 Others say that it was called a grinder because the bread's hard crust required much chewing.
 In Pennsylvania, New York, and parts of New England, the term grinder usually refers to a hot submarine sandwich (meatball, sausage, etc.), whereas a cold sandwich (e.g., cold cuts) is usually called a "sub".
 In the Philadelphia area, the term grinder is also applied to any hoagie that is toasted in the oven after assembly, whether or not it is made with traditionally hot ingredients.

 Italian

-The term "Italian sandwich" or simply "Italian" is used in Maine.
+The term "Maine Italian" or simply "Italian" is used in Maine.
 Local folklore claims that a baker named Giovanni Amato invented the Italian in 1899.

-The traditional Maine Italian sandwich is prepared using a long, soft bread roll or bun with meats such as salami, mortadella, capocollo or ham along with provolone, tomato, onion, green bell pepper, Greek olives, pickles, olive oil or salad oil, salt and cracked black pepper.
+The traditional Maine Italian sandwich is prepared using a long, soft bread roll or bun with ham and bologna along with American cheese, tomato, onion, green bell pepper, Greek olives, pickles, olive oil or salad oil, salt and cracked black pepper.
 Additional ingredients, such as pepperoni, banana pepper, or lettuce may be added to the sandwich.
 The sandwich is often cut in half to make it easier to handle.

 Wedge

-The term wedge is used in the New York counties of Dutchess, Putnam, and Westchester, as well as the Connecticut county of Fairfield – four counties directly north of New York City.
+The term wedge is used in the New York counties of Dutchess, Putnam, and Westchester, as well as the Connecticut county of Fairfield–four counties directly north of New York City.
 Some base the name wedge on a diagonal cut in the middle of the sandwich, creating two halves or "wedges", or a "wedge" cut out of the top half of the bread with the fillings "wedged" in between, or a sandwich that is served between two "wedges" of bread.
-It has also been said wedge is just short for "sandwich", with the name having originated from an Italian deli owner located in Yonkers, who got tired of saying the whole word.
+It has been said that wedge is short for "sandwich", with the name having originated from an Italian deli owner located in Yonkers, who got tired of saying the whole word.